 Bullock County is adjacent to metropolitan Montgomery, Alabama, only 45 minutes from metropolitan Auburn-Opelika and an hour drive to Columbus, Georgia.
 Other cities of close proximity are Troy (40 minutes), Eufaula (50 minutes) and Tuskegee (20 minutes).

-Bullock County is only 7 miles from the 1-65 and 1-85 loop presently under construction in east Montgomery County.
+Bullock County is only 7 miles from the 1-65 and 1-85 loop in east Montgomery County.
 Union Springs is less than a one hour ride to the Hyundai Automotive Plant in south Montgomery County.
-Seventy-seven (77%) percent of the residents of Bullock County own their homes.
+Seventy-seven (70%) percent of the residents of Bullock County own their homes.
 This percentage is well above the average for the State of Alabama.
-There are 3,732 households in the county.
+There are 3,670 households in the county.
 Quality rural living, coupled with conveniences offered by the above large to medium cities, make Bullock County unique, viable, and attractive.

 The original inhabitants of the area were the Creek Indians and they held lands until treaties in the early 1800s brought an influx of settlers from the Carolinas and Georgia.
 In 1866, the Alabama Legislature created Bullock County from portions of Pike, Macon, Barbour and Montgomery counties.
 The county is home to the oldest public garden in the United States.